|

 Mathematics: On the Art and Science of Acoustic Instruments,

-Musical Mathematics is
+Musical Mathematics is also available in

-currently available at more than
+more than

 Musical Mathematics is the definitive